Deculein014/Stardew-Valley/README.md

 # Stardew Valley Farm Planner

 A simple desktop farm planner for Stardew Valley.
-Built as a personal project — part learning experience, part proof that being too into Stardew Valley can actually teach you how to code.
+Built as a personal project — part learning experience, part proof that being too into Stardew Valley can actually push you to explore something new.

 > Vibe coded.